AthenaDecisionSystems/athena-owl-core/docs/design.md

 ### Development mode

-While developing the backend, the approach is to use test-driven development and start by the unit tests.
-Each unit test python file define a unittest.TestCase class and then test method.
-For each entity manager instantiate a manager and then do some testing of the api.
+While developing the backend, the approach is to use test-driven development and start by writing unit tests for any new or changed feature.
+Each unit test python file defines a `unittest.TestCase` class and a test method.
+For each entity manager, instantiate a manager and then do some testing of the api.

-For conversation, use the ConversationControl object.
+For conversations, use the ConversationControl object.

 ```python
 def test_base_assistant_with_chat_history(self):